 Today there are alternatives to 12-step programs.
-Some treatment programs teach problem drinkers to reduce their drinking, an approach that appeals to people who otherwise might not seek treatment.
+Some treatment programs teach problem drinkers to reduce their drinking.
+This approach appeals to people who otherwise might not seek treatment.
 These programs are based on the belief that people can change their drinking behaviors.

 To be successful at moderation or abstinence requires effort and a commitment to change.
-You should take into account the severity of your drinking problem and any medical, psychological, or other conditions that would be made worse by drinking, even in moderation.
-If you're unsure of the best program for you, ask your health care provider or a substance abuse counselor for advice.
+You should take into account the severity of your drinking problem.
+You also need to consider any medical, psychological, or other conditions that would be made worse by drinking.
+This includes moderate drinking.
+If you're unsure of the best program for you, ask your healthcare provider or a substance abuse counselor for advice.

 Alternative addiction sites

 Information regarding alternative approaches to alcoholism is available on the following sites: